Opportunity space

 Universal Fabricators

-• In this programme, we challenge a new coalition of biologists, materials scientists and engineers to develop scalable processes that use proteins to template the assembly of inorganic and composite materials with structures that currently cannot be mass manufactured.
+We’re challenging a new coalition of biologists, materials scientists, and engineers to develop scalable processes that use proteins to template the assembly of inorganic and composite materials with structures that currently cannot be mass manufactured.

-• If successful, we’ll be able to use proteins to manufacture materials across electronics, energy, infrastructure and more → proteins will become ‘universal fabricators’.
+If successful, we’ll be able to use proteins to manufacture materials across electronics, energy, infrastructure and more – and proteins will become ‘universal fabricators’.

-Read the full thesis below, and share your feedback to help us refine our thinking as we shape a programme in this space.
+Read the full thesis below and share your feedback to help us refine our thinking as this programme continues to develop.

 Meet the programme team